Learning incomplete factorization preconditioners for GMRES: Experiments Results

 Optimizing the combined loss $\mathcal{L}_{\text{com}}$ reduces both individual loss functions slightly compared to the non-preconditioned case but leads to worse performance on nearly all metrics besides the acceleration of the iterative solver.
 Additionally, the training of this loss can be numerically unstable as the two loss functions conflict with each other.

 Note that, the problem at hand is unbalanced as the spectrum of the original system is already skewed towards small singular values.
-The performance in terms of GMRES iterations of the different loss functions also depends on the initial distribution of singular values.
-In Figure~\ref{fig:singvals} we show this distribution for different preconditioners compared to the original distribution.\looseness=-1
+In terms of GMRES iterations, the performance of the different loss functions also depends on the initial distribution of singular values.
+In Figure~\ref{fig:singvals} we show this distribution for different preconditioners compared to the original distribution.
+Note that the original distribution is shifted to small singular values.
+We discuss the results in more detail in Appendix~\ref{app:svd}.

+\myparagraph{Comparison with data-driven preconditioners} We additionally compare our method with previously developed data-driven preconditioners for incomplete Cholesky factorizations (Learned IC) with an $\exp$-activation function for the diagonal elements to ensure invertibility.
+We use the loss function $\mathcal{L}_{\text{max}}$ to train the method, similar to previous approaches \citep{hausner2023neural}, and choose the same hyper-parameters as our model for a fair comparison.
+The details of the baseline architecture are provided in Appendix~\ref{app:baselines}.

+The results indicate that, although the Learned IC method reduces the number of iterations compared to the unpreconditioned GMRES solver, it performs worse in terms of both loss and conditioning when compared to our proposed method.
+Further, the GMRES performance is significantly worse than our proposed LU factorization-based techniques.
+This is, however, not very surprising as the LU factorization offers more flexibility to approximate the true matrix factorization as two separate factors are learned.

-\myparagraph{Comparison with classical preconditioners} Additionally, we compare in Table~\ref{tab:lossfn} the performance of the learned preconditioner with the classical Jacobi and incomplete LU method without fill-ins, as well as, the case where no preconditioner is applied.
+\myparagraph{Comparison with classical preconditioners} Additionally, we compare in Table~\ref{tab:lossfn} the performance of the learned preconditioner against the classical Jacobi and incomplete LU method without fill-ins, as well as the case where no preconditioner is applied.
 In general, the results show the vital importance of selecting an appropriate preconditioner.
-For the problem considered, ILU and the learned preconditioner perform nearly on par.
-We can see that even though the conditioning in terms of the largest and smallest singular value of the ILU method is by far inferior to the other preconditioners, it still manages to substantially reduce the number of iterations for convergence.\looseness=-1
+For the problem considered, ILU and the learned preconditioner perform nearly on par in terms of required iterations to solve the problem instances.
+We can see that even though the conditioning in terms of the largest and smallest singular value of the ILU method is by far inferior to the other preconditioners, it still manages to substantially reduce the number of iterations for convergence.

 This shows that the spectrum edges, while important, are not the only factor affecting the method's efficiency.
-It underscores the importance of considering the entire spectrum of the preconditioned system when analyzing the method's convergence.
+Further, this underscores the importance of considering the entire spectrum of the preconditioned system when analyzing the method's convergence as well as the alignment of the right-hand side $\vb$ of the system with the singular vectors of $\mA$ \citep{benzi2002preconditioning, carson2024towards}.\looseness=-1